 Shortly after landing an opening slot for Byrds legend, Roger McGuinn, she bought a one way ticket to Ireland where she serendipitously met the Irish folk hero, Johnny Moynihan (Sweeny's Men, Planxty, De Dannan) on the second day after her arrival.
 They became quick friends.
 Moynihan, seeing in her his old friend Anne Briggs, took her under his wing and together they played around Ireland for a year.
-When she returned to the US, she made her living as a session player and performed and recorded with musicians from the likes of Lunasa, Cherish the Ladies, even the Klezmatics, still traveling to and fro across the Atlantic performing on her own, as well.
+When she returned to the US, she made her living as a session player and performed and recorded with traditional musicians from groups such as The Martin Hayes Quartet, Solas, Murphy Beds, Lunasa, Cherish the Ladies, and the Klezmatics; still traveling to and fro across the Atlantic performing on her own, as well.

 In 2004 at the Nick Drake Tribute Gathering, she performed to accolades for Robert Kirby, the great British arranger for Nick Drake, she appeared on German television (ASPEKTE's Nick Drake Retrospective), and when asked to open for another British legend, Davy Graham, at Bush Hall in London, he surprised her by turning the tables and doing a part of his set in the opening slot before her.
 Her 2001 album, Nature's Bride released on her own Girlhenge Records label was recorded to full studio polish and received airplay on the prestigious WFMU, NPR & BBC Radio and others.